catalystneuro/schneider-lab-to-nwb/src/schneider_lab_to_nwb/zempolich_2024/zempolich_2024_notes.md

     --> conclusion: something is wrong with ephys start time
 - Want to split data into epochs: Active Behavior, Passive Listening, ???
 What is happening post-2164?
 Before 1187s?
 - For opto sessions, what is the session start time?
 Ex.
 What is file['metadata']['session_beginning'] (=129765.7728241)?
+- Looks like opto sessions are not temporally aligned (no concurrent ephys and timestamp start at large numbers (142697.1119976))